 In the same way that USPTO patent data help trace the explosive growth of innovative activity in India and China, they also help put their current levels into perspective.
-In Figure 4, we look at patents granted to inventors based in eight different countries from 1996-2010, and it is clear that, in spite of the fact that China's inventive output as measured by U.S. patents places it head and shoulders above India and other so-called BRICs economies of Russia and Brazil, China's generation of patents still lags far behind that of the leading advanced industrial economies, and even behind that of the newly industrialized economies such as Taiwan and South Korea.
-Despite being among a population less than one-tenth that of China, or about one-tenth of India, Japanese inventors received 13 times as many U.S. patent grants as those based in China in 2010.
-Taiwan's national population is lower than that of the municipality of Chongqing in the Chinese interior, yet Taiwanese inventors received nearly three times as many patents as mainland Chinese inventors in 2010.
-India and China's explosive growth in U.S. patents has come from a very low base, and these two countries have a long way to go before they can claim to be a vital part of the global innovation system.
-However, if China's current international patenting growth rates persist, it will start to rival the patent output of Taiwan and South Korea within a few years.
-It will clearly take longer for India to reach Taiwan's and South Korea's current levels.
+In figure 5.4, we look at patents granted to inventors based in eight different countries from 1996 to 2010, and it is clear that, in spite of the fact that China's inventive output as measured by US patents places it head and shoulders above India and other so-called BRIC (Brazil, Russia, India, and China) economies of Russia and Brazil, China's generation of patents still lags far behind that of the leading advanced industrial economies, and even behind that of newly industrializing economies such as Taiwan and South Korea.
+Despite being among a population less than